pts/pts-svr3as-linux/README.md

   flag, configure it with `-Y`) has been removed.
 * Adds an absolute symbol named `-lg` unconditionally.
 * Added the `-i386` command-line flag, ignored.
-* Added the `-k' flag for generation of position-independent code.
+* Added the `-k` flag for generation of position-independent code.
 * Changed the meaning of the `-R` flag: in SVR3 it causes the input .s file to be deleted (removed) on success, in SunOS it makes the .data section read-only and merges it into .text.